Root Canal Retreatments in Richmond, VA

 Successfully retreated teeth will eventually restore chewing, biting, and other basic functions without any semblance of pain or discomfort.

 An endodontic retreatment is necessary for patients who are suffering from a failed root canal.
 This issue is relatively rare.
 Studies indicate that the success rate of root canals is as high as 98%.
 However, a root canal failure can occur from time to time.
 Problems that might cause a root canal to fail include:

 What Are the Symptoms of a Failed Root Canal?

 It can be a little trick to identify the symptoms of a root canal failure, given that they vary.
 You may experience sensitivity to pressure.
 Some patients describe a general discomfort or an “achy” sensation in the area.
 In extreme cases, there can be throbbing or facial swelling.
 It is also possible for you to feel no discomfort whatsoever, in which case regular dental care will be crucial to catch the problem before it worsens.

 Can a Failed Root Canal Be Saved?

 In the vast majority of cases, our endodontist can save a failed root canal and effectively retreat the tooth.
-With the addition of the Gentlewave System to our Short Pump and Mechanicsville locations, East Coast Endodontics further maximizes the success rate of retreated root canals.
+With the addition of the Gentlewave System to our Short Pump, Midlothian, and Mechanicsville locations, East Coast Endodontics further maximizes the success rate of retreated root canals.
 Ultimately, however, our team evaluates every patient on a case-by-case basis.
 If root canal retreatment is the best option for you, we will explain your options and discuss the likelihood of success before we begin.

 What to Expect During a Root Canal Retreatment